bsccf/Uni-notes/Mechanics structures and materials/Statics 1/5c Shear force and bending moment diagrams/method for constructing shear force and bending moment diagrams.md

 #### What is the
 ## Method for constructing shear force and bending moment diagrams
 There are a few steps you go through:
-1) Label and calcuate support reactions and moments, here we can approximate
+1) Label and calcuate support reactions and moments, here we can approximate [[distrobuted force on a beam|distrobuted force]] as [[concentrated force on a beam|concentrated force]] to aid in calculation.
-2) W
+2) We draw a new [[Free body diagram]] with the reactions calculated and don't approximate [[distrobuted force on a beam]]
+3) We go back to the beam and cut the beam into segments for each of

 ### Example